Configure security settings

 Blocked Esri apps

-If your organization wants to restrict access to apps that are included with user types and cannot be controlled through licensing, you can configure a list of blocked apps.
-You can also block access to apps that are currently in beta.
+To restrict access to apps that are included with user types and cannot be controlled through licensing, you can configure a list of blocked apps and capabilities.
+You can also block access to apps and capabilities that are currently in beta.

-Blocked apps are removed from the app launcher and their items cannot be created from the content page or from a web map.
-Administrators can still see blocked apps when managing licenses and adding new members but cannot select them.
+Blocked apps and capabilities are removed from the app launcher and their items cannot be created from the content page or from a web map.
+Organization administrators can still see blocked apps and capabilities when managing licenses and adding new members but cannot select them.
 App items that are created before an app is blocked remain visible in the organization, but members cannot sign in to them.
 If a blocked app is shared with your organization, members cannot sign in and use the app.

-Turn on the Block Esri apps while they are in beta toggle button to prevent members from accessing beta apps.
-You can click See list of apps to see which apps are currently in beta.
+Turn on the Block Esri apps and capabilities while they are in beta toggle button to prevent members from accessing beta apps.
+You can click See list of apps and capabilities to see which apps and capabilities are currently in beta.

-To block apps that are not in beta, click Manage blocked Esri apps, select the apps you want to block, and click Save.
-The list includes apps that are currently in beta, and selecting them in this list blocks access to them even when they are out of beta.
+To block apps that are not in beta, click Manage blocked Esri apps and capabilities, select the apps and capabilities you want to block, and click Save.
+The list includes apps and capabilities that are currently in beta, and selecting them in this list blocks access to them even when they are out of beta.

-Administrators can remove apps from their organization's blocked apps list by deselecting them in the Manage blocked Esri apps window or by clicking the Remove button Remove next to the app in the list.
+Organization administrators can remove apps from their organization's blocked apps list by deselecting them in the Manage blocked Esri apps and capabilities window or by clicking the Remove button Remove next to the app in the list.